Get Started with PHP

 $ php ~/Downloads/composer.phar --version

-To check if the path has /usr/local/bin, use
+• To check whether the path includes /usr/local/bin, type

 $ echo $PATH